Retrieval Enhanced Data Augmentation for Question Answering on Privacy Policies: Experiments

+\paragraph{Sampling to tackle data imbalance.} The preliminary experiments studied rebalancing techniques like equal sampling, but oversampling does not add new information and undersampling limits data, leading to poor generalization on unseen test data.
+Using equal positive and negative sub-sampled training instances resulted in a 9\% drop in F1 score.
+Even augmented with a higher number of filtered positive examples retrieved by a single retriever model does not perform as well as when a lower number of ensemble-based positive instances are augmented.
+From Table \ref{table:filter-impact-appendix} in Appendix, augmenting with a high number of filtered positive examples from a single retriever model performed worse than using a lower number of ensemble-based positive examples--suggesting the need for diverse and high-quality knowledge not present in training data.

-\textbf{A common oracle.} Performances of \tool (last row in Table~\ref{table:breakdown_result}) with a common oracle based on \emph{SimCSE} for all the retrievers regardless of their corresponding pre-trained models are 49.2, 45.2, and 47.1, respectively--validating the requirement of filtering using the corresponding pre-trained LM.
+\paragraph{A common filter.} Performances of \tool (last row in Table~\ref{table:breakdown_result}) with a common filter model based on \emph{SimCSE} for all the retrievers regardless of their corresponding pre-trained models are 49.2, 45.2, and 47.1, respectively--validating the requirement of filtering using the corresponding pre-trained LM.